 KATHLEEN MCINNIS: The simplest way to say it is that the festival circuit is like the farm system in baseball — an arena in which up-and-coming young players have a chance to show the scouts from the majors what they can do.
 Back in the day, making a movie for Roger Corman, or a little later, a music video, would have had a similar effect.

-The first thing I always say in my classes is, “The film industry is built upon fear.”
+The first thing I always say in my classes is, ‘The film industry is built upon fear.’
 Everybody wants to be first to be able to say they found somebody, but they don’t really want to be first.
 They want somebody else to have already validated their choice.
 Festivals and festival programmers have become that validation.

 What are your goals and expectations for you want?
 How does that list match up to the festival list?
 How does your film match to both of those lists?
 I know what my goals and expectations are, I know which festivals will give me the best bang for my buck, but what kind of film did I make?
-Can that film support what my goals and expectations are, and it is the kind of film that can get programmed at that festival.
-The first two are easy, the third part of the triangle is very difficult.
+Can that film support what my goals and expectations are, and is it the kind of film that can get programmed at that festival?
+The first two are easy; the third part of the triangle is very difficult.

 What are the ways around this?
 You can get a producer who will think this way for you.
-And also you can find a way to incorporate what you are learning into your creative process and to be inspired by it.
-I want you to know what’s out there, I want you to know what the zeitgeist is, what other people are doing.
-I want you to know, sort of, what the game is, and to find own individual way to incorporate that into your process.
+And also you can find a way to incorporate what you’re learning into your creative process and to be inspired by it.
+I want you to know what’s out there, what the zeitgeist is, what other people are doing.
+I want you to know what the game is, and to find your own individual way to incorporate that into your process.